makspll/bevy_mod_scripting/readme.md

 # Bevy Scripting

 While for Bevy out of the box scripting is a non-goal, scripting support is being worked on.

-This crate is an attempt to make multi-language scripting a possibility with the current state of Bevy.
+This crate is an attempt to make scripting a possibility with the current state of Bevy.

+The API will likely change in the future as more scripting support is rolled out.

+# Why Use Scripts?

+- Re-load your game logic without re-compiling the entire crate
+- If your game logic is encapsualted with scripts it becomes moddable
+- Scripting allows for writing game logic/UI in a simpler language, making development more accessible to non-coders on your team

 ## State of this crate